CoderKingQ/Monopoly/README.md

   - goes bankrupt

 # Issues to be addressed:
+- Passing turn to the next player
+- (Printing the status of the player and not every player)*
+-

 # Future Milestones/Roadmap:
 As the project progresses, the following would be added: